davidmigloz/spamming-scenario-agents/README.md

 - Each container hosts a pair of agents SA-MCA.
 - EMA is located in the Main Container.
 - The processing of the message in our case it is just log it.
+- Time of message: time of sending, receiving and precessing a single message.

 ## Testing